-Donor’s Choose and Adoptaclassroom.
+Most people have heard about Donor’s Choose and Adoptaclassroom.
 They’re both fairly easy and surprisingly there are lots of people out there looking to pay it forward and want to help you out, but you have to actually take the initiative to specifically ask for what you need.
-I’ve had 2 successfully funded projects on Donor’s Choose and highly recommend posting when a company is matching your funds (my last one was reeeeally close to being funded by Sonic, but a generous stranger funded it instead--yay!).
+I’ve had 2 successfully funded projects on Donor’s Choose and highly recommend posting when a company is matching your funds (my last one was reeeeally close to being funded by Sonic, but a generous stranger funded it instead–yay!).
 It’s fairly easy and if you make an effort to advocate for your project (shout it out on your own social media platforms, email your friends and family, etc.), you will be surprised at how many people are willing to help!

-Amazon Prime as a teacher, well, you’re definitely missing out.
+And if you aren’t already taking advantage of Amazon Prime as a teacher, well, you’re definitely missing out.
 I do the majority of my shopping on Amazon.
 I buy everything from clothes to dishwasher detergent to play doh on Amazon.
 I LOVE how I can shop in my pajamas, right on my couch, at 11:00 p.m. and get FREE 2 day shipping.
 My husband bought me the Amazon Echo for Christmas, which makes me feel like I have a personal assistant haha!